About Our Program

-There are three graduate level options within the IMC program:
+There are two graduate level options within the IMC program:

 Effective Fall 2014, our master’s degree in IMC will only be 11 courses/33 credits.
 You will first take the prerequisite course, Introduction to IMC, followed by (in any order) four core courses, two specialty courses, and three electives, and then finish the program with the capstone course, IMC Campaigns.

 If you’re not ready to jump into the full master’s degree program, consider one of our valuable professional certificates.
 The certificate programs allow you to supplement your current education with additional specialty training – or simply see whether the full master’s degree program is right for you.
 You can apply two courses from a certificate program toward a full master’s degree in Integrated Marketing Communications.

 If you just want to learn some new skills and polish old ones this option lets you take 5 courses from the IMC program’s cutting edge curriculum.
 The 15-credit IMC graduate certificate provides students with a broad overview of IMC, focusing on several integral aspects of the discipline.
 Students working toward their IMC certificate take one course per term for one calendar year (five sessions).

 If you have questions about our program we encourage you to attend one of our free online information sessions.

 The IMC program is accredited by the Higher Learning Commission.

 IMC Program @ WVU: A Brief History

 |2001||Certificate Program Launched|

 |2003||Master’s Degree Program Launched|